 It continually is pointed out to me the egotism of man.
-He is unbelievably bold to assume that he can come up with wisdom to explain the inexplicable, to solve all spiritual problems.
+He is unbelievably bold to assume that he can come up with wisdom to explain the inexplicable to solve all spiritual problems.
 Man imagines that he has enough insight to get below the surface of the human skin, as it were, and delve deeply into the human heart and bring about real transformation.
-You hear people say, "Well, the solution to our problems today are bound up in the fact that we've got to get people in the proper kind of therapy...we've got to educate people properly...we've got to make the proper provision for their physical needs...we need to provide for them the finest kind of leadership...and given these opportunities, we can change men...we can change their hearts...we can solve the deepest problems of their souls."

 And, of course, this is an illusion.
 But this is the lie that is continually being propagated today.
 Man imagines that his wisdom is sufficient to solve the needs of the human soul.

-I was reading something that came across my desk from the Institute for Transformational Therapy.
-A Dr. Paul Hanig(?) and this is what he wrote: “Counseling and therapy can be seen as a religious experience.
+I was reading something that came across my desk from the Institute for Transformational Therapy, a Dr. Paul Hannig.
+And this is what he wrote: “Counseling and therapy can be seen as a religious experience.
 Therapists are a new class of healers, those who perform ritual rites of passage very much like ministers, prophets, shamans, priests and rabbis, even like a Messiah.
-Psychotherapy has become the modern day vehicle for facilitating a right of passage to a new level of development, for a seeker of truth and authenticity.”
+Psychotherapy has become the modern-day vehicle for facilitating a rite of passage to a new level of development, for a seeker of truth and authenticity.”

 Here is a man who claims for psychotherapy the capability of transforming people to a new level of truth, a new level of authenticity, a new level of development.
 He goes on to talk about a new level of consciousness.
 He says that we offer the essence of healing and transformation.
 We can be considered like ministers, prophets, shamans, priests, rabbis and even like a Messiah.
 He goes on to say, “In the light of this, insanity and neurosis can be a place for leaping into the spiritual unknown, not something to be suppressed or drugged.
 Psychotherapy can be the ultimate platform for going from the crazy unknown to the sublime mysterious known.
 Therapy deals with this mystery, the unknown and the transformation into freedom.”